henrikmidtiby/CDC/docs/source/installation.rst

 * scikit-learn
 * tqdm

-If the latest version is desired *OCDC* can also be installed directly from git by cloning the repository and in the project folder running:
+If the latest version is desired *CDC* can also be installed directly from git by cloning the repository and in the project folder running:

 .. code-block:: shell